Desk with Laptop, Calculator, Files and small model of house with epc colours

 If Solar PV is displayed on an EPC as a recommendation then 2.5kWp is the level used for the indicated EPC rating improvement, although you can install as much as your property can accommodate.

-Solar PV panels don't have to be accommodated on the roof, and there are various ground and wall mounting solutions available which may widen the range of properties where they are approriate.
+Solar PV panels however don't have to be accommodated on the roof, and there are various ground and wall mounting solutions available which may widen the range of properties where they are approriate.

 Recording the presence of Solar PV

-When an energy assessor records the presence of Solar PV at your property they ideally like to see the MCS Certificate which would have been provided at the time of installation.
+When an energy assessor records the presence of Solar PV at your property they like to see documentation that confirms the capacity of the installation, specified in kWp.
+This enables the full capacity of the installation to be recorded.

 Most solar PV installers will be registered with the Microgeneration Certification Scheme (MCS), and will have provided a certificate to the customer on completion of an installation.